grocid/pigment/README.md

 # Pigment

 This is simple tool which uses the K-means++ algorithm to pick suitable terminal colors from a given image.
 The algorithm is an approximation for solving clustering/paritioning problems, which in this particular case means finding `N = 8` dominant colors in the image.
+Obviously, it does not work well on pictures with short spectrum.

 To set colors in Pantheon terminal (Elementary OS), simply invoke the following
 ```